-Nomination of Directors
+Nomination of Directors Board Nominations

-3.10 The board should appoint a nominating committee composed entirely of independent directors.

-- 3.11 The nominating committee should have a written charter that clearly establishes the committee's purpose, responsibilities, member qualifications, member appointment and removal, structure and operations (including any authority to delegate to individual members and subcommittees), and manner of reporting to the board.
+- 3.10 The board should appoint a nominating committee composed entirely of independent directors. - 3.11 The nominating committee should have a written charter that clearly establishes the committee's purpose, responsibilities, member qualifications, member appointment and removal, structure and operations (including any authority to delegate to individual members and subcommittees), and manner of reporting to the board.
 In addition, the nominating committee should be given authority to engage and compensate any outside advisor that it determines to be necessary to permit it to carry out its duties.
-If an issuer is legally required by contract or otherwise to provide third parties with the right to nominate directors, the selection and nomination of those directors need not involve the approval of an independent nominating committee. - 3.12 Prior to nominating or appointing individuals as directors, the board should adopt a process involving the following steps: - (A) Consider what competencies and skills the board, as a whole, should possess.
-In doing so, the board should recognize that the particular competencies and skills required for one issuer may not be the same as those required for another. - (B) Assess what competencies and skills each existing director possesses.
-It is unlikely that any one director will have all the competencies and skills required by the board.
-Instead, the board should be considered as a group, with each individual making his or her own contribution.
-Attention should also be paid to the personality and other qualities of each director, as these may ultimately determine the boardroom dynamic.
+If an issuer is legally required by contract or otherwise to provide third parties with the right to nominate directors, the selection and nomination of those directors need not involve the approval of an independent nominating committee. - 3.11.1 The nominating committee should be responsible for reviewing and making recommendations to the board in relation to: - (a) the appropriate size of the board, with a view to effective decision-making; - (b) board succession planning; - (c) orientation and continuing education for directors; - (d) the development and implementation of a process for assessing the effectiveness of the board, its committees and directors; and - (e) the process for director recruitment.